amitaifinny/cse-131/README.md

+# CSE 131 Coding Assignments
-# Coding assignments for cse 131.
-This repository is here for version control.
+These are all my assignments for CSE 131.
+This repository is mostly here for version control purposes.